Domaine de la Charité, Côtes du Rhône & Villages

 principles (usually they are too small-scale to go for Ecocert status)

 early on.
-However, from 2009, the estate and its wines have begun the
+However, from 2009, the estate and its wines began the

 He has continued this trend with citations in every edition of the guide since then.
 Christophe is determined to respect the land and joined Terra Vitis, a grower's organisation whose members agree to follow organic principles (usually they are too small-scale to go for Ecocert status) early on.
-However, from 2009, the estate and its wines have begun the conversion process to Ecocert.
+However, from 2009, the estate and its wines began the formal conversion process to Ecocert.

 Whilst the Côtes du Rhône is Christophe's main production, the family also has vines in the Villages appellation from which he makes the excellent. oak-aged "Cayenne".
 However, Christophe is always looking for new challenges and, following a very successful vintage in 2004, he set aside some of the best Syrah which was aged in new oak for two years and bottled with the name "Ombres".
 This is a tour de force to rival good ripe Northern Rhône wines or the best cool climate Shiraz from Australia.